Estimations of the Local Conditional Tail Average Treatment Effect: Introduction

 \section{Introduction}

-The treatment effect of a policy change is often heterogeneous across individuals.
-Accounting for such heterogeneity is crucial for evaluating effects of and understanding mechanisms underlying the policy \citep{HSC_1997}.
-To capture heterogeneity of treatment effects, the quantile treatment effect (QTE, \citet{AAI_2002}, \citet{CH_2005}) is a frequently used measure, which is computed as a difference between a given quantile of distribution of the potential outcome subject to the policy being changed and that of the potential outcome under the policy had it not been changed.
-In this paper, we consider an alternative measure for gauging heterogeneous treatment effects: the conditional tail average treatment effect (CTATE).
-The CTATE is defined as a difference between conditional tail expectations of two potential outcomes at a given quantile level.
-The CTATE amounts to a (rescaled) integral of the QTE over a specified range of quantiles and is thus useful for delivering aggregated local information of treatment effects.
+The treatment effect of a policy change is often heterogeneous among individuals.
+Accounting for such heterogeneity is crucial for evaluating the effects of and understanding the mechanisms underlying the policy \citep{HSC_1997}.
+To capture the heterogeneity of treatment effects, the quantile treatment effect (QTE) is a frequently used measure, which is computed as the difference between a given quantile of the distribution of the potential outcome subject to the policy being changed and that of the potential outcome under the policy had it not been changed.
+In this paper, we consider an alternative measure for evaluating heterogeneous treatment effects: the conditional tail average treatment effect (CTATE), defined as a difference between the conditional tail expectations (CTEs) of two potential outcomes at a given quantile level.
+The CTATE amounts to a (rescaled) integral of the QTE over a specified range of quantiles and is thus useful for delivering aggregated local information on treatment effect.

-The identification of the CTATE relies on using a class of consistent loss functions for jointly estimating the quantile and conditional tail expectation of a random variable proposed by \citet{FZ_2016} (henceforth the FZ loss).
-With the FZ loss, we develop a semiparametric estimation procedure to jointly estimate the CTATE and QTE under the two-sided noncompliance framework \citep[see e.g.,][Chapter~24]{IR_2015}, which is commonly employed in addressing endogeneity with instrumental variables and in developing various estimators for the local treatment effects in the causal inference literature \citep{IA_1994, AIR_1996, AAI_2002, Abadie_2003, FM_2013, BCFH_2017, FH_2017, CHW_2020, FFHL_2020, KKFP_2021, WPZF_2021}.
-Under the framework, if some regularity conditions hold \citep{AAI_2002, Abadie_2003}, endogeneity can be eliminated within samples of a subgroup (compliers), and with a weighted sampling scheme, econometric methods can be applied to locally estimate the interested causal parameters.
-We then establish asymptotic theory of the resulting CTATE estimator and provide an efficient and stable algorithm for its implementation.
+Recently, \citet{FZ_2016} proposed a class of consistent loss functions (henceforth the FZ loss) for jointly estimating the quantile and CTE of a random variable.
+Through the FZ loss, we develop a semiparametric estimation procedure to jointly estimate the CTATE and QTE for the group of compliers under the two-sided noncompliance framework \citep[][Chapter~24]{IR_2015}, which is commonly employed in addressing endogeneity with instrumental variables and in developing various estimators for the local treatment effects in the causal inference literature \citep[e.g.,][]{IA_1994, AIR_1996, AAI_2002, Abadie_2003, FM_2013, DHL_2014, BCFH_2017, FH_2017, CHW_2020, FFHL_2020, WPZF_2021, HLL_2022}.
+Under this framework, if some regularity conditions hold \citep{AAI_2002, Abadie_2003}, endogeneity can be eliminated within samples of compliers.
+Using this fact, we demonstrate that both the QTE and CTATE locally for compliers can be estimated through a weighted FZ loss minimization-based estimation approach.
+We then establish the asymptotic theory for the resulting local CTATE (LCTATE) estimator and provide an efficient and stable algorithm for its implementation.